minibolt-guide/minibolt/guide/system/security.md

 ---

-The RaspiBolt will be visible from the internet and therefore needs to be secured against online attacks using various methods.
+The MiniBolt will be visible from the internet and therefore needs to be secured against online attacks using various methods.

 ## Login with SSH keys